 I used to dress pretty bland (usually jeans, a sweater, cute flats) and not know where to start.
 I saw a friend wearing knee-high riding boots over her skinny jeans a few years ago and I thought “hey that looks really good!”
 I had never worn boots before.
 Several months later I picked out a pair online.
 My jeans bunched up around the tops of the boots, because I didn’t have any skinny jeans.
 I tried wearing them anyway with some vaguely boho white shirt and military jacket.
 I felt weird.
 One day I wore them with black tights and a short, full skirt (I don’t remember if I saw someone wearing something similar or what), and I felt great.
 I got a lot of compliments on my outfit, and after that I knew I could shop for short, full skirts.
 But there was a lot of trial and error.

 Anyway, sorry about the verbal diarrhea there.
-Hopefully you got something useful out of it.posted 8 months ago
+Hopefully you got something useful out of it.posted about 1 year ago

 ^ agreed. if you’re like, “ohh, that’s such a cute jacket.. don’t have anything to wear with it, but it’s cute!” you won’t wear it—it’ll rot in the closet with tags on (I definitely have a few of those). also, don’t buy clothes for occasions you’ll never need.

 get inspiration for a particular look, before you shop—look for the different ways people wear something (e.g. chictopia, lookbook, pinterest). pay attention to certain key pieces that tie a look together but usually go unnoticed (e.g. a skinny belt)